Probing cosmic strings via gravitational-wave lensing: Detection rate

 \section{Detection rate}

-In this appendix, we explain the computation of the lensing detection rate for cosmic strings.
-We consider a network with three O3 detectors and impose three detection criteria.
-First, the unlensed waveform must be detectable with a large enough signal-to-noise ratio (in our case, we choose $SNR\geq8$).
-Second, lensing-induced interference fringes must be statistically significant.
-We require the lensed and unlensed waveforms to raise a mismatch value of $0.05$ or larger.
-Third, the parameter $\Delta$ must satisfy the condition imposed in Eq. (\ref{eq:Delta_max}).
-These combined criteria ensure that both the signal and its lensing signature are detectable and distinguishable.
-Now, to compute the detection rate of lensed waveforms we must integrate over all possible source binaries and cosmic string configurations that satisfy the above criteria.
-This integral is given by \cite{jung18}:
+In this appendix, we describe how we compute the lensing detection rate for cosmic strings.
+We consider a network of three O3 detectors and impose three detection criteria.
+First, the unlensed waveform must be detectable with a sufficiently large signal-to-noise ratio (in this work, we require $SNR\geq 8$).
+Second, the lensing-induced interference fringes must be statistically significant, which we enforce by requiring a mismatch of at least $0.05$ between the lensed and unlensed waveforms.
+Third, the parameter $\Delta$ must satisfy the condition given in Eq.~\eqref{eq:Delta_max}.
+Taken together, these criteria ensure that both the signal and its lensing imprint are detectable and distinguishable.
+Now, to compute the detection rate of lensed waveforms, we integrate over all possible source binaries and cosmic string configurations that satisfy the above criteria.
+The resulting expression for the detection rate is given by \cite{jung18}

-where $n_S(M)$ is the merger rate density per year and per comoving volume as a function of the total mass, $M$, and $V(\Delta, M)$ is a six-dimensional volume in the space of string and source locations that yields detectable lensing.
-This $V$ accounts for the spatial configurations of one string and one source that produce a fringe meeting the criteria.
-Here $V(\Delta, M)$ has units of (comoving volume)$^2$ and essentially counts the volume of all source-string configurations (for a given $M$ and $\Delta$) that would be observable as a lensed fringe event.
-This volume factorizes as:
+where $n_L$ is the density of cosmic strings per comoving volume, $n_S(M)$ is the merger rate density per year and per comoving volume as a function of the total mass of the binary system, $M=M_1+M_2$, and $V(\Delta, M)$ is a six-dimensional volume in the space of string and source locations that yields detectable lensing.
+This $V$ accounts for all spatial configurations of one string and one source that produce an interference fringe satisfying the detection criteria.
+Accordingly, $V(\Delta, M)$ has units of (comoving volume)$^2$ and effectively counts all source-string configurations (for a given $M$ and $\Delta$) that would be observable as a lensed fringe event.
+This volume factorizes as

+where $V_S(\chi_L,\Delta,M)$ is the 3D volume of source locations, for binaries of total mass $M$, that produce detectable fringes when a string of tension $\Delta$ is located at comoving distance $\chi_L$.
+The integration over $\chi_L$ runs from the minimum comoving distance to the string $\chi_{\min}(\Delta)$ determined by Eq.~\eqref{eq:Delta_max}, up to the detector's horizon, $\chi_{\max}(M)$.